Open Query Letter

 For example, the inspirational parable about a retiring teacher:

-Keepers, 100 pages, was the Winner of the 1st Scene Performance at the WildSound Writing and Film Festival, and Honorable Mention at the Palm Springs Diversity Screenplay Contest.
+Keepers, 100 pages, was the Winner of the 1st Scene Performance at the WildSound Writing and Film Festival, a Finalist at the Santa Barbara Screenplay Awards Diverse Writers Outreach, and Honorable Mention at the Palm Springs Diversity Screenplay Contest.

 A disillusioned teacher on the brink of retirement is thrust into a chaotic world of